AshwinDisa/AshwinDisa.github.io/_projects/project3.md

 :   Use the bike to deliver dairy products using a robotic arm in the given arena in shortest time.
 :   Point system for each delivery and penalties, team scoring highest points wins.

-The following video explains the procedure followed along with a demonstation of the bike delivering in the arena.
+The following video explains the procedure followed along with a demonstration of the bike delivering in the arena.

 <!-- <br/><img src='/images/runway_coverage_comparison.png'>" -->